-- chronic health issues such as diabetes and heart disease
+- chronic disease, such as diabetes and heart disease

-- lifestyle (including stress level, sleep habits, smoking)
+- lifestyle factors (including stress level, sleep habits, smoking)

 - our gut microbiome (the balance of gut bacteria influences the immune system)

-Vitamin D levels are also tied to immune system functioning and are lowest in the winter.
-(1) Blood levels of the “sunshine vitamin” are correlated with time spent outdoors with exposed skin, with the sun being at the right angle.
-Across most of the US in winter, the sun is NOT at the angle needed to make Vitamin D (and most of us are bundled up or wearing sunscreen anyway).
+Vitamin D levels are linked to immune system functioning and are lowest in the winter.
+(1) Blood levels of the “sunshine vitamin” are correlated with time spent outdoors with exposed skin, with the sun being at just the right angle.
+Across most of the United States in winter months, the sun is NOT at the angle needed for optimal Vitamin D production.

-So vitamin D production goes down in winter months, even in warmer weather states.
+So, vitamin D levels often decrease in winter months, even in warmer weather states.
 It’s fairly common to have Vitamin D deficiency, and people with dark skin are at even higher risk because they don’t absorb as many UVB rays needed to convert the vitamin.

-In addition, there are just a few select foods that are good sources of Vitamin D, making it more difficult to get from our diet.
+Another contributing factor is that there are just a few select foods that are good sources of Vitamin D, making it difficult to get enough from our diet.

 Changes in sunlight don’t just affect our Vitamin D levels, they also influence energy and mood.
 Let’s explore that next.